MarcoAOC/vehicle-loan-experiment/README.md

 ### Proposed Solution

 Due to the nature of rules and restrictions for the calculation, I had a understanding that 'personCreditScore,' 'loanAmount,' and 'loanTerm' are the only values that is needed for determining the baseRate.
-The vehicle details, referred to as assets in the code, are used just in the final addition.
+After that base calculation, the vehicle details, referred to as assets in the code, are used to make an final increment at the value.

 I developed a solution that involves incorporating a "BaseAPR" and an "AssetAddition" to streamline the calculation process in a way that enable easy adjustments of new asset types in the future.